dotnet/docs/docs/csharp/programming-guide/classes-and-structs/methods.md

 ## Return values

 Methods can return a value to the caller.
-If the return type (the type listed before the method name) is not `void`, the method can return the value by using the `return` keyword.
+If the return type (the type listed before the method name) is not `void`, the method can return the value by using the [`return` statement](../../language-reference/statements/jump-statements.md#the-return-statement).
 A statement with the `return` keyword followed by a value that matches the return type will return that value to the method caller.

 The value can be returned to the caller by value or, starting with C# 7.0, [by reference](ref-returns.md).
 Values are returned to the caller by reference if the `ref` keyword is used in the method signature and it follows each `return` keyword.
 For example, the following method signature and return statement indicate that the method returns a variable named `estDistance` by reference to the caller.